reichlab/docs.zoltardata/docs/Targets.md

   forecast where the point prediction is `forecasted_date` and the unit is "week", the score would be calculated heuristically as
   `week(truth_date) - week(forecasted_date)`.
 Note: to map dates to biweeks, we use the definitions as presented in [Reich et al (2017)](https://doi.org/10.1371/journal.pntd.0004761.s001).
-- *dates*: (Required) a list of dates in `YYYY-MM-DD` format.These are the only dates that will be considered as valid input for the target. <!-- NGR: do we want to consider encoding the info about which dates are valid for particular ranges of timezeroes?
+- *dates*: (Required) a list of dates in `YYYY-MM-DD` format.
+These are the only dates that will be considered as valid input for the target. <!-- NGR: do we want to consider encoding the info about which dates are valid for particular ranges of timezeroes?
 I.e. embed the idea of "seasons" here?
 I say no, for starters?  -->

 <!--
 General notes on date targets